canvasxyz/teekit/packages/images/README.md

 ## Metadata Configuration

-When the VM boots, `cloud-config.service` runs to obtain a manifest before launching `kettle-launcher.service`.
+When the VM boots, `cloud-launcher.service` runs to obtain a manifest before launching `kettle-launcher.service`.

 The config script checks for GCP, Azure, and QEMU metadata services, looking for a base64-encoded manifest.
-If it finds one, the manifest is written to `/etc/kettle/cloud-config.env` and configured as as the `MANIFEST` environment variable to initialize the kettle launcher.
+If it finds one, the manifest is written to `/etc/kettle/cloud-launcher.env` and configured as as the `MANIFEST` environment variable to initialize the kettle launcher.

 For Google Cloud, set the manifest as a metadata attribute: